 The chloride and sodium channel defect results in thicker more viscous secretions from exocrine glands, particularly in the respiratory tract, and results in extensive chronic inflammation of the airways.
 The recurrent lower respiratory tract infections, and a chronic cough with sputum production, leads to structural airway changes including bronchiectasis, obstructive lung disease, and finally, respiratory failure.
 Bronchiectasis develops in infancy in cystic fibrosis (CF) and may be asymptomatic.
-Studies have shown neutrophilic inflammation and pulmonary infection, especially Pseudomonas aeruginosa (Pa), are major risk factors for early disease in CF, including nutritional and lung function decline (Sly, Gabgell, Chen, Ware, Ranganathan, Scott, & Murray, 2013).
+Studies have shown that neutrophilic inflammation and pulmonary infection, especially Pseudomonas aeruginosa (Pa), are major risk factors for early disease in CF, including nutritional and lung function decline (Sly et al, 2013).